CEO of the Capital City College Group

 Kurt has worked in Further Education for over 20 years across two countries, formally serving as Director, Vice Principal and Deputy Principal at College of Haringey, Enfield and North East London.
 Kurt is a qualified Mechanical Engineer and begun his career in the New Zealand Army before moving into the private sector and then onto teaching in further education at the Southern Institute of Technology (SIT) in New Zealand.
 Kurt was Chief Examiner to NZQA’s Automotive Engineering National Examinations for 3 years and also a World Skills National Judge before moving to East Berkshire College in the UK in 2004.
 Here he managed the Engineering and Computing provision also achieving Centre of Vocational Excellence (COVE) status in Automotive Engineering.
 Kurt has a long history of vocational and apprenticeship training delivery both in New Zealand and the UK including running national training contracts for industry.
 Kurt has managed significant technical innovation and has led on many teaching and learning projects including, most recently, the ETF Outstanding Teaching, Learning and Assessment (OTLA), Flexible Learning project in Cyber Security and Industry Placement pilots in preparation for T-levels.

-Managing Director of Capital City College Training
+Operations Director of Capital City College Training

 Jackie has extensive experience within the apprenticeships sector, having worked at a variety of providers for over 25 years.
 Her career started with private training providers, culminating in the role of London Regional Director for Protocol Skills.
 Jackie’s career in further education commenced as as Apprenticeships Director at the College of Haringey, Enfield and North East London for 5 years, before she became Operations Director for CCCT, with responsibility for Apprenticeships, Commercial Courses, Employability Programmes, ESF funding and International Provision.